Wisconsin RB Jonathan Taylor packs on the muscle

 ”Just be in whenever they need me.
 When they say `Hey, we need JT,’ … I definitely want to be available,” Taylor said.

 He showed that he was adept at handling pressure as attention mounted after every big game last year.
-Taylor rebounded from a season-low 41-yard outing in the loss to Ohio State in the Big Ten title game with 130 carries on 26 yards in the Orange Bowl victory over Miami.
+Taylor rebounded from a season-low 41-yard outing in the loss to Ohio State in the Big Ten title game with 130 yards on 26 carries in the Orange Bowl victory over Miami.

 Coach Paul Chryst was impressed with the way Taylor handled the hype.